UKPLab/sentence-transformers/docs/cross_encoder/usage/usage.rst

    3. :meth:`CrossEncoder.rank <sentence_transformers.cross_encoder.CrossEncoder.rank>`

    .. note::
       MS Marco models return logits rather than scores between 0 and 1.
-Load the :class:`~sentence_transformers.cross_encoder.CrossEncoder` with ``default_activation_function=torch.nn.Sigmoid()`` to get scores between 0 and 1.
+Load the :class:`~sentence_transformers.cross_encoder.CrossEncoder` with ``activation_fn=torch.nn.Sigmoid()`` to get scores between 0 and 1.
 This does not affect the ranking.

 ::